Cray-HPE/docs-csm/glossary.md

 Each switch supports a total of 64 fabric ports.
 32 QSFP-DD connectors on the front panel connect 64 ports to the fabric.
 All front-panel connectors support either passive electrical cables (PEC) or active optical cables (AOC).

+### Shasta Cabling Diagram (SHCD)

+The Shasta Cabling Diagram (SHCD) is a multiple tab spreadsheet prepared by HPE Cray Manufacting with information about the components in an HPE Cray EX system.
+This document has much information about the system.
+Included in the SHCD are a configuration summary with revision history, floor layout plan, type and location of components in the air-cooled cabinets, type and location of components in the liquid-cooled cabinets, device diagrams for switches and nodes in the cabinets, list of source and destination of every HSN cable, list of source and destination of every cable connected to the spine switches, list of source and destination of every cable connected to the NMN, list of source and destination of every cable connected to the HMN. list of cabling for the KVM, and routing of power to the PDUs.

 ### SMS Nodes